makwaijun/personalwebpagev2/content/Poetry/Poetry17.md

 This plan of plans
 Of great ambition and vision
 Subjects the mind to duress,
-The body to few-houred sleepless nights,
+The body to few-houred nights sleepless,
 A Soul starved of connection

 In its wake, leaving behind